sonic-net/SONiC/doc/California-SB237/California-SB237.md

 LDAP/Radius/Tacacs is under customer responsibility.

 ###  1.13. <a name='UpgradeFlow'></a>Upgrade Flow
-After install new image with sonic-istall 1st boot flow is triggered and users will be forced to change their passwords
+After install new image with sonic-install 1st boot flow is triggered and users will be forced to change their passwords

 ###  1.14. <a name='TestPlan'></a>Test Plan